Bilal06siddik/monopoly-game/README.md

 ## What is included

 - Real-time lobby and turn-based multiplayer flow
+- Browser-rendered 3D board with shared server/client game-state models
-- Property buying, rent, taxes, jail, bankruptcy, and win detection
+- Property buying, rent, taxes, jail, bankruptcy, auctions, and win detection
+- Reconnect support for in-progress matches on the currently running server
-- Auctions and player-to-player trading
+- End-game stats and a match summary modal
-- Shared game state models used by both server and client
+- Random lobby bots for quick local testing

 ## Tech stack